wyatt727/LSPosedKit/Docs/01-getting-started.md

 # Getting Started with LSPosedKit

-> Complete guide to setting up your development environment, building your first module, and understanding the LSPosedKit workflow.
+> Complete guide to setting up your development environment, building your first **standalone module APK**, and understanding the LSPosedKit workflow.

 ## System Requirements